hello-efficiency-inc/ridereceipts/README.md

 - *Solution*

 Automation !
-We created a command line script which would act as a robot login from your behalf and download all the invoices with you interacting with browser.
+We created a command line script which would act as a robot login from your behalf and download all the invoices without you interacting with browser.
 If you choose filters it would also categorize all the invoices in monthly folder.

 ## Demo